myronschippers/todo-list-react-tutorial/README.md

 ### Phase 1.1: Adding Layout Markup JSX

+In Phase 1.1 we'll create the master layout that will established the major structure for our application.
+It will give us an opportunity to talk a little bit more about what JSX is because `create-react-app` sets up our build to accept JSX in our React Javascript code.

+**Editing (files):**

+* `App.js` - located at `./src/components/App/App.js`
+* `App.css` - located at `./src/components/App/App.css`
+* `index.html` - located at `./public/index.html`

-We are going to use something called [JSX](https://reactjs.org/docs/introducing-jsx.html) to help us write some elements in our Javascript.
+We are going to use something called [JSX](https://reactjs.org/docs/introducing-jsx.html) to help us write some HTML elements in our Javascript.
 JSX is a syntax extension to Javascript and it produces React "element".
 You can think of it as a way to write HTML in our Javascript.
 It is extremely handy when using React.

 Example JSX: